Obtain the SharePoint credentials you need to add a SharePoint Dataset to your Data Pool

 Microsoft Entra ID Account with published SharePoint Sites

-Configuring SharePoint Datasets inside the AI Chatbot’s Data Pool requires them need to be synced with the organization’s Microsoft Entra (Azure Active Directory) account.
+Configuring SharePoint Datasets inside the AI Chatbot’s Data Pool requires them to be synced with the organization’s Microsoft Entra (Azure Active Directory) account.

 The Data Pool’s SharePoint Datasets support these formats: